0xt4req/ems/README.md

 ## Future Enhancements
 - Add password reset functionalities for the users & admins.
 - Add email notifications for event confirmations.
+- Implement user roles & permissions.
+- Data flow with the uuid.

 ## License
 This project is licensed under the MIT License.